top of page

 Primarily, it involved setting up the Canterbury Wellbeing Index and the CERA Wellbeing Survey.
 I also did a youth wellbeing survey and surveyed the red zone property owners who had chosen to settle with the Crown.
 We published that survey in early 2016 and then CERA folded in April 2016.
 I was also involved in, but not leading, the red zone programme.
 I went along to a lot of the meetings with red zone residents when the offer was made, as note-taker, facilitator, general sort of body.
 I was one of the people who made the phone calls to red zone residents who were categorized as orange, where people were in a temporary state of uncertainty until further geotech work was done.
 So it was at that community-facing level, but I also supported the psycho-social programme, and how the strategy around social recovery was formulated and managed.

 I came into CERA about three or four months after it was established, about November 2011.
 There were only about 50 people at that point.
 I reported to Michelle Mitchell who was an amazing leader in the social recovery area.
 We had about five programmes of work.
 One was the red zoning, led by Ivan Iafeta; there was a housing recovery programme led by David Griffith; psycho-social wellbeing or community resilience led by Denise Kidd.
-There was a government thing that didn't really fire.
 And then there was work that I led as GM for social and cultural outcomes monitoring.
 But I was also Michelle's deputy chief executive advisor, so I was an advisor and a GM at the same time.
 A lot of the work I did was in that monitoring framework.
 We did the Canterbury Wellbeing Index as a collaboration across maybe 30 agencies, trying to get existing data to track things like effects on educational outcomes, anxiety medication prescriptions.
 We had huge support from Wellington: it was a really enabling environment.

 We established an outcomes framework at the start, based off one that social sector agencies had developed in Wellington.
 At that time social sector agencies were being instructed to work together to develop a framework so there was less duplication.
 We took that outcomes framework and tailored it for this purpose.
 But the data didn't really tell us about what people were thinking or feeling, so we set up the CERA Wellbeing Survey.
 It was a collaboration with Council because they already had a Quality of Life Survey.
 It covered Christchurch, and Selwyn and Waimakariri Districts.
 A really important partner for us was the public health people, and after CERA folded, Public Health picked it up and continues to produce it as the Canterbury Wellbeing Survey and Index.
 It now has amazing longevity, but with more of a health focus, whereas the CERA work was more around things like social connectedness.